-A: Typically, the compensation is sent out to our donors within 48 hours of the donation.
-If 48 hours has already passed and you have not received any email correspondence regarding your compensation, please call your local center or email firstname.lastname@example.org to inquire.
+A: Typically, the compensation is sent out to our donors within two business days of the donation.
+If two business days has already passed and you have not received any email correspondence regarding your compensation, please call your local center or email firstname.lastname@example.org to inquire.

 Q: I did not donate the full amount of plasma; will I be compensated?
 Will I maintain my compensation level?

 A: Yes, you will be compensated; the amount of compensation is dependent on the amount of plasma you donate.
 For example, if you donate less than 180ml, you will receive $10; if you donate between 180ml and 684ml, you will receive $30.